Assuring Success on the NJSLA - Adaptive - ELA

 1. Deep Understanding of Test Structure and Question Types

-Participants will gain detailed knowledge of the NJSLA-ELA layout, including unit timing, passage types, and scoring.
+Participants will gain detailed knowledge of the NJSLA-A-ELA layout, including unit timing, passage types, and scoring.
 They will explore the distinct task types and understand how these tasks align with the standards and sub-claims being assessed.

 2. Instructional Strategies to Support Student Success